keptn/keptn.github.io/content/docs/develop/reference/keptnslog/index.md

 ## Analyzing pipeline runs

-Keptn summarizes logs for a specific pipeline run by adding a property called `keptnContext` to the log messages of the services that participate during a pipeline run for a new artefact.
+Keptn summarizes logs for a specific pipeline run by adding a property called `keptnContext` to the log messages of the services that participate during a pipeline run for a new artifact.
 To retrieve the `keptnContext` for a pipeline run, do the following:

   1. Navigate to the <a href="http://localhost:8001/api/v1/namespaces/knative-monitoring/services/kibana-logging/proxy/app/kibana#/discover?_g=()&_a=(columns:!(keptnService,message,logLevel,keptnContext),index:AWmaEz7MZe0TiwRXPS-e,interval:auto,query:(query_string:(analyze_wildcard:!t,query:'keptnEntry:%20true')),sort:!('@timestamp',desc))">Discover</a> view in Kibana (Please use that specific link, as that one already contains the ideal formatting configuration).